Latest Updates

 Better value for power

 The Dyson V11 has more power across all the power settings.
-Please check the chart below for the figures in CFM.
+Please check the chart below for the CFM figures.
 I measured airflow using an anemometer at the wand and main cleaning head.

 I like using this tool as it measures airflow directly from the entry point.
-The higher the airflow, the better the vacuum does when cleaning embedded dirt on carpets.
+The higher the airflow, the better the vacuum performs at cleaning embedded dirt in carpets.

 Factors like brush roll design are also crucial, but airflow is essential.

-The V11 is the clear winner regarding airflow, and when you combine it with the better run time, it’s a better option for larger homes.
+The V11 is the clear winner for airflow, and when you combine it with its better runtime, it’s a better option for larger homes.

 Winner: Dyson V11